-To avoid ambiguous situations, all established connections to eCAT clients shall be closed before removal of the profile container event from the current event list.
+To avoid ambiguous situations, all encapsulated command sessions to eCAT clients shall be ended before removal of the profile container event from the current event list.

 7.5.20.2 Structure of ENVELOPE (EVENT DOWNLOAD - Profile Container)

 Direction: eCAT client to UICC.